What the 2008 recession did to unemployment, hiring, and job search timelines

 The Great Recession taught a hard lesson: when the market is slow, your job search needs room to breathe.
 Money is part of that, because savings reduce the pressure to accept the first offer that appears.
 Consider temporary income early, even if you never need it.
 A short-term consulting project, freelance work, or a part-time role can keep cash coming in while you continue looking for the right fit.

 A longer runway changes how you network, too.
 Instead of sending a burst of messages and then going quiet, keep a steady pace.
 Follow up with former colleagues, former managers, vendors, classmates, and recruiters.
 Those contacts matter more when hiring is cautious, because many roles are never posted widely or are filled after a referral.
-The process can feel as slow as a line at the DMV, and that is exactly why consistency matters.
+The process can feel as slow as a line at the DMV, and that is exactly why steady effort matters.